samplchallenges/SAMPL7/README.md

 ### Changes not in a release
 - Added host-guest submission template files and instructions (Sept.
 18, 2019)
 - Made more clear which compounds/cases are optional (Sept.
 23, 2019)
+- Make clear that free energy predictions (and uncertainties) are required; enthalpies optional (Sept.
+23, 2019)

 ## Challenge overview